danhislop/Projects/README.md

 # NameCompare matches lists of names against each other.
-### When input file contains linux usernames (instead of full names), an LDAP lookup will return fullnames for comparison.
+### With LDAP lookup feature, names can be fullnames or unix usernames.

 ---